 - In a straighter example, Batgirl was a skilled gymnast, and a girl in a skin-tight outfit, so she had this kind of fighting style.

 - Harley Quinn did so on rare occasions, although she normally prefers the ranged novelty-weapon attack.
 Part of her backstory is that she was a champion gymnast in school too.

 - Yumi from Code Lyoko frequently uses such moves when fighting in the virtual world, thanks to her increased agility and the low gravity of Lyoko.
 Less so in the real world, though, where she sticks to more basic martial arts.

 - The girls of Totally Spies!.

 - Blackarachnia in Beast Wars did this to a small extent, but when she got a new, sexier body in Beast Machines, she was suddenly all about twisting and stretching.

 - TRON: Uprising: Beck is one of the rare male examples and the most frequent offender, fighting a lot like Rinzler in TRON: Legacy (he seems to be chary of using his disc in tight quarters because of this).

 - Averted with Paige, the major female combatant, who's pretty straight forward and practical when she fights, relying on brute strength and leverage to push foes around.

-- Princess Zelda of the cartoon The Legend Of Zelda usually fights like this.
+- The Legend of Zelda: Princess Zelda usually fights like this.
 Sometimes so does Link.